plsuwu/filestore/README.md

 - finish socket binding misconfiguration

+> deploy as a VM by this stage

-and then add all the other stuff post-sandbox escape:
+add all the other stuff post-sandbox escape:

 - sshd
 - privesc
 - ??
 - etc

 ## install & run